 - Map of Community Support Services: An easy to search online resource to quickly locate community services, such as food pantries.
 Individuals can access up-to-date information from Cobb non-profits at www.CobbCommunityConnection.org.

-- Cobb COVID-19 Community Response Fund: Provides charitable non-profit grants to increased access to food, prescriptions and healthcare, childcare and basic needs.
+- Cobb COVID-19 Community Response Fund: Provided grants to non-profits who assist Cobb Residents with food, prescriptions and healthcare, childcare and basic needs.
 Learn more.

-- Operation Meal Plan Fund: Created by the Cobb Chamber of Commerce, in partnership with the Center for Family Resources, Cobb Community Foundation, and Cobb County non-profits, to provide food to those in need, help our restaurants keep their workers employed, and provide a vehicle for citizens to help.
+- Operation Meal Plan Fund: Created by the Cobb Chamber of Commerce, in partnership with the Center for Family Resources, Cobb Community Foundation, and Cobb County non-profits, provide food to those in need, helped our restaurants keep their workers employed, and provided a vehicle for citizens to help.
 Learn more.

 “Cobb County is home to a strong community of individuals who support each other, our local businesses, non-profit organizations, and our families in need,” stated Shari Martin, President and CEO of Cobb Community Foundation.
-“Especially now, amid the current COVID-19 pandemic, I know that as a community foundation, it’s our role to build and deploy resources to help support our community.
-Together we can make a difference.”
+“Especially amid the COVID-19 pandemic, I know that as a community foundation, it’s our role to build and deploy resources to non-profits to help support our community.
+Together we can and together we did make a difference.”